Constructivist Lives

 Follow along

-For new Drops and Studio Logs, follow Constructivist Lives on Facebook and check back here.
+For new Drops (from the Shop) and Signals (from the Studio Logs), follow Constructivist Lives on Facebook and check back here.
 You can also find updates on:

 Merch is not the goal.
-It’s the message.
-It’s a way to let a visual idea leave the screen and show up in everyday life without losing its meaning.
+It’s the message, carried into the real world.
+It lets a visual idea leave the screen and show up in everyday life without losing its meaning.
 If something becomes wearable or usable, it should still carry the same intent as the original work: clarity, pressure, and meaning that holds.
-And it is not for art sake.